 Sell smarter with Salesforce

-If you are interested in the practical sales capabilities of Sales Cloud, the 25 minute video below is worth a putting some time aside to watch.
+If you are interested in the practical sales capabilities of Sales Cloud, the 25-minute video below is worth watching.

 00:00 - Overview of modern sales and how Sales Cloud fits in.